Tag: save money

 Frugal alternative: FREE Wildseed Farms in Fredericksburg

-If your goal is to stroll among beautiful wildflowers, marvel at creative art pieces, find cute photo ops, enjoy a picnic or cafe-style lunch, roam free in the great outdoors, and even do a little wine tasting or shopping, this free alternative is the way to go.
-There aren’t as many play areas specific to children, but this unique spot hosts many fun events with kid-friendly activities, including a Fall Festival on September 23rd with face painting, pumpkin patches, and games.
+If your goal is to stroll among beautiful wildflowers, marvel at creative art pieces, and find cute photo ops, this free alternative is the way to go.
+You can enjoy a picnic or cafe-style lunch.
+Roam freely in the great outdoors.
+You can even do a little wine tasting or shopping.
+There aren’t as many play areas specific to children.
+However, this unique spot hosts many fun events with kid-friendly activities.
+These include a Fall Festival, live music options, and a butterfly release day.

 Hot Spot: Guadalupe or Comal River Tubing Float ($20-$25/person)